 But it’s no secret that Copenhagen is one of the most expensive cities in the world.
 That’s why we wrote this insider’s guide to where to stay in Copenhagen.

 This guide was written by travellers for travellers.
-It highlights the best neighbourhoods in Copenhagen broken down and organised based on your interests.
+It highlights the best places to stay in Copenhagen broken down and organised based on your interests.

-We’ll share with you our top picks and best-kept secrets so you can find a neighbourhood that’s perfect for you – and hopefully, you can save a little money while you’re at it.
+We’ll share with you our top picks and best-kept secrets so you can find the best area to stay in Copenhagen that’s perfect for you – and hopefully, you can save a little money while you’re at it.